yzzhang/machine-learning/README.md

 * Provide a probability and a prediction for the candidates where the "Observed Attendance" column is null.

 #### Logistic Regression
-The Capital One proprietary <font color="blue">Duplicate Management</font> project proposes and implements a new Open Source method to a duplicate management problem in Capital One using [Dedupe.IO](https://dedupe.io/).
+The Capital One proprietary <b>Duplicate Management</b> project proposes and implements a new Open Source method to a duplicate management problem in Capital One using [Dedupe.IO](https://dedupe.io/).
 The L2 regularized logistic regression is used as default model for predicting duplicates.
 This method was presented in The Customer One 2019 Hackathon, Capital One, June 7, 2019.

 ### 1.3 Unsupervised Learning